 Ms. Simpson is an experienced litigator who practices in all areas of matrimonial and family law matters, including those involving custody, visitation and support issues, the valuation and equitable distribution of marital assets, and the negotiation and drafting of prenuptial, postnuptial and separation agreements.
 Ms. Simpson advises on matters with multi-national matrimonial issues, including in Europe and Asia, and is experienced in the cutting-edge and near constantly changing intersection of assisted reproductive technology and family law.

-Ms. Simpson has negotiated successful settlements on behalf of clients and, when necessary, litigated numerous complicated financial and custody matters through to trial, including matters garnering national and international attention.
+Ms. Simpson has negotiated successful settlements on behalf of clients, assisted clients as they proceed through mediation, and, when necessary, litigated numerous complicated financial and custody matters through to trial, including matters garnering national and international attention.

 Ms. Simpson is a former member of the Matrimonial Committee of the New York City Bar Association and an active participant in the New York Women’s Bar Association Pro Bono Matrimonial Law Project.
 She is also a member of the New York State Bar Association, Family Law Section.
 Ms. Simpson has co-presented A Woman's Roadmap to the Detours of Life at Bloomberg and on Sirius Radio.

 Mr. De Simone is an experienced litigator who has practiced matrimonial and family law since being admitted to the New York State Bar in 1996.
 While adept at negotiating successful resolutions of complex divorce and Family Court cases, Mr. De Simone is equally proficient in effective trial advocacy, and handles all aspects of litigation, including numerous hearings and trials.
 Mr. De Simone serves as a member of the Matrimonial Law Committee for the New York City Bar.
 In addition, he has been published in the New York Law Journal.

 Notably, Mr. De Simone successfully tried a matter where it was ruled that the parties were validly wedded, despite the fact that they had never obtained a marriage license, and where the husband sought to deny the existence of the marriage to thwart his wife’s economic entitlement.